GrinonBarrett/Taksidos/Core Rules/Character Creation/Classes/Possible Classes/Invoker.md

 #### Specialize
 Your greater servile no longer counts against your conjury.
-You gain a bonus to all spell checks equal to your [Empy].
+You gain a bonus to all spell checks equal to your [Prcp].
 Your serviles gain a bonus to all saves equal to your [Empy] bonus.

 #### Splash
 If you splash invoker as a member of another class, you gain the following:
 You may have a single lesser servile.
 You are considered to have a conjury value of 1.
-When a spell references your [Magic] score/bonus, you may use your [Empy] score/bonus.
+When a spell references your [Magic] score/bonus, you may use your [Prcp] score/bonus.
-Anytime you perform a spell check, you may add your [Empy] bonus.
+Anytime you perform a spell check, you may add your [Prcp] bonus.

 #### Dominions